 I have listed and explained here a few ways to use your voice to improve not only your improvising but also to improve your analytical ear!
-I don’t like to refer to it as hearing improvement, because really it just all takes place in the brain.
+I do not like to refer to it as hearing improvement, because really it just all takes place in the brain.

-The best thing about all this is: You don’t need to sound good while you are singing.
+The best thing about all this is: You do not need to sound good while you are singing.
 You do not even need to be heard by others, while you are practicing in the ways that I suggest here!